Designs V2- The Orchid – Insanity www.gndesigns.net

 At a 2004 meeting between the World Psychiatric Association and the Chinese Society of Psychiatrists, a joint statement was issuing saying that the CSP had co-operated in a three-year investigation of alleged psychiatric abuse of Falun Gong members who were sent to Chinese psychiatric hospitals and clinics.
 The CSP’s investigation had uncovered instances in which some Chinese psychiatrists ‘failed to distinguish between spiritual-cultural beliefs and delusions, as a result of which persons were misdiagnosed and mistreated.’

 While the statement was welcomed as an unprecedented acknowledgement of human rights abuses in China, it is a ‘limited hang-out’.
-It is not in fact an acknowledgement of abuse, but the old incompetence defense.
+It is not in fact an acknowledgement of abuse, but the old incompetence defence.
 The doctors, it says, ‘failed to distinguish between spiritual-cultural beliefs and delusions’.
 The statement attributed these unfortunate lapses to “lack of training and professional skills of some psychiatrists rather than [to] systematic abuse of psychiatry.”

 Psychiatric coercion forms only one plank of the Chinese state’s persecution of the Falun Gong, which draws on Buddhism, Taoism and Chinese medicine and views itself as much as a new form of science as a new religion.
 It is widespread, and vocal.
 It clearly frightens the Chinese government, which banned it after ten thousand Falun Gong practitioners protested in silence outside the headquarters of the Communist Party of China.
 In the hypocritical West, meanwhile, corporate governments reveal their own fear of dissent and exposure through their persecution of principled and articulate individuals.